Timings and directions

 If you've decided to invite children to your wedding, your guests will appreciate a game plan for the little ones.
 It may be a little extra effort on your part, but when they're occupied on the day, you'll be pleased you organised something to keep them happy.
 Little ones love arts and craft packs where they can draw or decorate, or why not send them on a treasure hunt?
 You could even hire a face painter to do flowers for the girls and stars for the boys.

-Chances are your guests have travelled to attend your wedding, so thanking them for coming on the day is so appreciated.
+Chances are your guests have travelled to attend your wedding, so thanking them for coming on the day is always appreciated.
 Family members, your bridal party and other friends that have helped out with crucial wedding day tasks should be thanked in the groom or bride's speech - and a small gift to show a token of your appreciation always goes down well!
 Thank you cards after the wedding are always a nice touch too, especially if you've received a gift.

 While guests ultimately won't mind if the drinks are unlimited or not, it's always nice to have it free flowing.
 9 times out of 10, your guests would prefer you to ditch the favours, in order to give more budget for booze!